darrenbeckley/PlasmaFastLED/README.md

 ### Uploading subsequent builds

-Once you have uploaded the firmware for the first time by copying the .u2f file, you should then be able to upload subsequent builds directly from VSCode/PlatformIO.
+Once you have uploaded the firmware for the first time by copying the .u2f file, you should then be able to upload subsequent builds directly from VS Code/PlatformIO.
 However to do this you may need to install USB drivers for the board when it is bootloader mode:

 1. Enter bootloader mode as before
-2. Use [Zadig](https://zadig.akeo.ie/) to install driver for "RP2 Boot (Interface 1)" while device is in bootloader mode
+2. Use [Zadig](https://zadig.akeo.ie/) to install required driver for "RP2 Boot (Interface 1)"
+    * Select "RP2 Boot (Interface 1)" from drop-down list in Zadig which by default only lists devices with no drivers
+    * Current driver is shown on left which should be "NONE" if you have not previously installed driver
-3. I used "WinUSB" as the driver which worked with both types of RP2040 boards that I currently have
+    * Driver to install is shown on right, default selection is "WinUSB" which worked for me with both boards
+    * Click on "Install Driver" to start installation - this can take a while
+    * Refer to [Zadig on-line help](https://github.com/pbatard/libwdi/wiki/Zadig) for more information
-4. Reset or power cycle board and confirm that PlatformIO commands in VSCode such as "Upload" and "Upload and Monitor" now work
+3. Reset or power cycle board and confirm that PlatformIO commands in VS Code such as "Upload" and "Upload and Monitor" now work